-One in four UK adults say they are not inspired in their current roles and want to start their own business in 2016.
+One in four UK adults say they are not inspired in their current roles and want to start their own business.
 But with the startling statistic that 50% of all small businesses will fail within the first five years, it’s a daunting prospect.

 But done right start-up businesses can succeed.
 We’ve looked at the five golden rules for small business success, to help you avoid some of the common mistakes new businesses make in their first few years.

 When starting out on your new business venture it’s all too easy to get caught up in the excitement of it all, not make time to create a business plan, only to come to a grinding halt a few months down the line.
 Taking some time out to put together a business plan will ensure you have a clear vision of what it is you’re doing, what you want to achieve and how you’re going to get there.
 A business plan doesn’t need to be a huge document, so long as it includes clear, actionable steps about how you intend to proceed and achieve your goals.

 At the very least your business plan should outline: